jeremymv2/env_pinning/README.md

 Team A and Team B are able to move to newer versions of "library_z" only when they are ready and after thorough testing.
 The latest version of "library_z" cookbook exists in all environments because there are no Chef Environment version constraints for it.
-The "library_z" version constraints are encapsulated in consuming cookbook's metadata.rb.
+The "library_z" version constraints are encapsulated in the consuming cookbook's metadata.rb.

 This requires an approach of only managing version constraints for individual